 During your stay at the Exchange Hotel, visiting the top Cardiff landmarks is easy.
 We’re in the heart of the city, making it possible for you to explore the history of Cardiff at your leisure.

 Make your reservation to stay at The Exchange Hotel today.
-You can also call and book a stay in Cardiff on 0151 601 8801 or email email@example.com.
-We have plenty of fabulous accommodation offers that are suited to couples, families, and groups of friends!
+You can also call and book a stay in Cardiff on 0151 236 0166 or email firstname.lastname@example.org.
+We also have unmissable accommodation offers available to choose from here!